![]() |

 2) Every LS laboratory system shall be calibrated in a radon chamber at least once every 12 months.
 Determination of calibration factors for LS devices requires exposure of calibration devices to known concentrations of radon-222 in a radon chamber at carefully measured radon concentrations.
 The calibration factors depend on the exposure time and may also depend on the amount of water adsorbed by the device during exposure.
 Calibration factors shall be determined for a range of different exposure times and, as appropriate, humidities.

 5) Laboratory Control Devices.
 The laboratory background level for each batch of LS devices shall be established by each laboratory or supplier.
 Suppliers shall measure the background of a statistically significant number of unexposed LS devices that have been processed according to their standard operating procedures (laboratory blanks).
-The analysis laboratory or supplier calculates the net readings, which are used to calculate the reported sample radon concentrations, by subtracting the laboratory blank values from the results obtained from the field detectors.
+The analysis laboratory or supplier calculates the net readings that are used to calculate the reported sample radon concentrations, by subtracting the laboratory blank values from the results obtained from the field detectors.

 A) One or a few of the field blanks have concentrations significantly greater than the LLD established by the supplier may indicate defective devices or poor procedures and the licensee shall investigate the cause.